DecryptedBit/MarkupOnline/README.md

-# Marky: An Online Markdown Editor (WIP)
+# Mark-one: An Online Markdown Editor (WIP)

-## Running Marky
+## Running Mark-one

-To run the project create a virtual environment and install the python dependencies using the `requirements.txt` file.
+To run the project create a virtual environment and install the dependencies using the `requirements.txt` file.
 Then

 ```
-export FLASK_APP=marky
+export FLASK_APP=mark_one
 flask run
 ```